SAP/fundamental-styles/docs/pages/components/inline-help.md

 folder: components
 summary:
 ---
+> **DEPRECATED**.
+The component is deprecated.
+{: .docs-intro}
 Inline help is used to display help text in a popover, often inline with headers, body text and form labels.
-{: .docs-intro}

 <br>